clEsperanto/clesperantoj_prototype/readme.md

-## How to build
+## How to build on Windows

-Install Microsoft Build tools.
+Install Microsoft Build tools as explained [here](https://biapol.github.io/blog/robert_haase/ms_build_tools/).
+Hint: activate Windows C++ development.
+Install [git-scm](https://git-scm.com/downloads) and add it to the PATH so that `bash` can be called from any command line.

  Add the folder where "cl.exe" lives to the PATH, e.g. this one:

 ```
 C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Tools\MSVC\14.29.30133\bin\Hostx64\x64